OR13/draft-steele-transparency-service/draft-steele-transparency-service.md

 ## Verify Opaque Signature

-The verify opaque signature operation takes an `opaque-signature`, and optional `payload` as input and produces a boolean value `true` if the signature verifies as decribed in {{Section 4.4 of RFC9052}}.
+The verify opaque signature operation takes an `opaque-signature`, and optional (`payload` or `payload-reference`) as input and produces a boolean value `true` if the signature verifies as decribed in {{Section 4.4 of RFC9052}}.

 The `payload` MUST be included for detached payload cose-sign1 and MUST NOT be included for attached payload cose-sign1, see {{Section 2 of RFC9052}} for detached regarding detached content.

+In the case a `payload` is large, a `payload-reference` MAY be used instead.

 Note that no public key or certificate is provided as input, because the verification key must be discoverable from the details of the protected header.